-Authority for administering student conduct and the disciplinary system is delegated by the President of the University to the Senior Vice President for Student Affairs, Enrollment Management and University Administration and the Dean of Students.
+Authority for administering student conduct and the disciplinary system is delegated by the President of the University to the Senior Student Affairs Officer (Acting Director of Student Affairs) and the Dean of Students.
 Violations of the Student Code of Conduct and/or the Code of Conduct for International Studies Programs will be reported to the Dean of Students by the Office of International Studies and Programs.